Rudolf Müller (pilot)

 Rudolf "Rudi" Müller (21 November 1920 – 21 October 1943) was a Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognize extreme battlefield bravery or successful military leadership.
 Müller was credited with 94 victories, though one source lists 101 victories.

-Müller was born on 21 November 1920 in Frankfurt am Main.

-World War II

-When Müller first joined the German army he served with the signal corps.
-In 1940, he transferred to the Luftwaffe, and underwent pilot training.
-Müller was transferred to 1.
-Staffel (1st squadron) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) in August of 1941.
+Career

+Müller was born on 21 November 1920 in Frankfurt am Main, at the time in the Province of Hesse-Nassau within the Weimar Republic.
+He joined the military service of the Luftwaffe in 1938, initially serving with the Nachrichtentruppe (signal corps).
+He then transferred and attended flight training.
+Following completion of flight and fighter pilot training, Müller joined the Ergänzungsgruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing) in June 1941.
+In August, he was transferred to 1.
+Staffel (1st squadron) of JG 77.
 At the time, this squadron was commanded by Oberleutnant Horst Carganico.
 His first claimed victory came on 12 September 1941 when he shot down a Soviet Air Forces Polikarpov I-16 fighter.